DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this study, our goal is to minimize the task failure rate of the offloaded tasks which is the equivalent of maximizing the success rate of the offloaded tasks.
-Thus, since we offload tasks to either one of the edge servers or the cloud server, our objective function is defined as
+In this study, our goal is to minimize the failure rate of the offloaded tasks which is the equivalent of maximizing the success rate of the offloaded tasks.
+Our objective function can be defined as